vc-thirdparty/vcengine-automation/README.md

 Currently the application can:
  - Run a simulation simulation for a specified duration *run-simulation*
  - Record a simulation to a video  or the VC Experience format *record-simulation*

+Releases of the console application can be found in the [Releases](https://github.com/redsolo/vcengine-automation/releases) section in this repository.

 ## Run Simulation
 This command runs a simulation for a duration at maximum speed and saves the output in the Output panel into a file.
 If the simulation is stopped/paused before the simulation has run for the full duration, it will re-run the simulation and record it to a video file.